 Don’t miss visiting the San Juan Island National Historical Park.
 You can see both the British and American Camps, but since you are in the US, why not hit up the American Camp?

-The American Camp is located on the southern edge of the island.
+The American Camp is located on the southern side of the island.
 This was the base of operations for the US military, who were posted on the island during the Pig War of 1859.

 You can tour the officers’ quarters, visit the Cattle Point Lighthouse, and take in the breathtaking views of the surrounding prairie.